Victor Bailey (American football)

-Victor L. Bailey is a former professional American football player who played wide receiver for three seasons for the Philadelphia Eagles and Kansas City Chiefs.
+Victor Lamont Bailey (born July 3, 1970) is an American former professional football player who played wide receiver for three seasons for the Philadelphia Eagles and Kansas City Chiefs.
+He was drafted in the second round of the 1993 NFL Draft by the Eagles.
 As a rookie in 1993, he recorded 41 catches for 545 yards and 3 touchdowns.
-He followed that year up with 20 catches for 311 yards and 1 touchdown in 1994.
+He followed that year up with 20 catches for 311 yards and one touchdown in 1994.

 He is currently living with his wife Tonja Buford-Bailey and his two kids- Victoria and Victor Bailey Jr.